caraml-dev/turing/docs/how-to/create-a-router/configure-logging-request-response.md

 # Logging Response/Request

 {% hint style="info" %}
-This step is **optional** and the default behaviour is not to log any request response pair.
+This step is **optional** and the default behaviour is not to log any request-response pair.
 {% endhint %}

 Turing currently supports logging request-treatment-response data to BigQuery and Kafka.